lokesh2004-max/Travel_Buddy/README.md

 There are several ways of editing your application.

-**Use Lovable**
+**Click**

-Simply visit the [Lovable Project](https://lovable.dev/projects/5317b3a1-b22f-4bdc-a662-b03efedd408d) and start prompting.
+Simply visit the [Project](https://lovable.dev/projects/5317b3a1-b22f-4bdc-a662-b03efedd408d) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.
+Changes made via project will be committed automatically to this repo.

 **Use your preferred IDE**